 Any pension that might exist for a member of Congress should be agreed upon by each state’s voters.

 Of course, I think COngressional salaries should be paid by states and set by state legislatures.

 Is that fair, given the disparity of the wealth between the states?

-Well, we are paying higher Congressional pensions wages, than the base salary that every state governor receives, working fulltime.
+We are paying higher Congressional pensions wages, than the base salary that nearly every state governor receives,

 Is that fair to taxpayers?